Medicare 101

 What's not covered?

 Original Medicare covers a lot, but not everything.
-In fact. about 20% of typical out-of-pocket medical costs are left up to you as the individual to cover.
+In fact. about 20% of typical out-of-pocket medical costs and Part A hospital deductible are left up to you as the individual to cover.

 Original Medicare doesn't cover services like: